 You will likely discuss any physical and/or emotional medical conditions you have that could impact your ability to fly an aircraft safely.
 It is necessary to ensure you meet the CASA medical requirements, so be as forthcoming as possible during your exam and never try to cover any known medical condition.
 Doing so is not legal or ethical and could put the lives of passengers, the flight crew and yourself at risk.

-What Happens During an Aviation Medical Eye Test?
+What Happens During an Aviation Visual Test?

-An aviation medical eye test is similar to a standard eye examination which includes dilating the eyes.
+An aviation eye test is similar to a standard eye examination which includes dilating the eyes.
 The exam usually takes approximately one hour to complete.

 During the vision section of the aviation medical examination, a CASA-accredited optometrist will check the following,